-One time we (my father, two crew mates, and I) sailed out of the Chesapeake Bay onto the ocean in a gale.
+One time we (my father, two crewmates, and I) sailed out of the Chesapeake Bay and onto the ocean in a gale.
 A gale is wind at 40 knots.
-Already in the bay itself there was 6-8 foot chop, and on this trip, one of the four sailors (a first timer sailor) had slipped into his bunk clutching his life jacket, stricken with an indomitable case of seasickness.
-We were sailing short handed into stupid weather.
+There was already 6-8 foot chop in the bay.
+One of us (a first-time sailor) slipped into his bunk clutching his life jacket, stricken with an indomitable case of seasickness.
+We sailed short-handed into stupid weather and bigger seas.

-For the next four days we sailed in 30-50 knot winds, in a sea that was more like a protracted set of sand dunes, the water whipped by the wind into twelve foot peaks that barely seemed to move.
-They were moving though, faster than we were in our 36 foot sailboat.
+For the next four days, 30-50 knot winds harassed us, and the sea that was more like a protracted set of sand dunes, the water whipped by the wind into twelve-foot peaks that barely seemed to move.
+They were moving though, faster than we were in our 36-foot sailboat.
 The ship sailed up and down these wet rolling hills, making ragged progress toward our goal: Bermuda.

-Sensible men would have waited, but for all my father’s strengths (long range planning, and in the moment decisiveness among them), he had a stubbornness that did not waver.
+Sensible men would have waited, but for all my father’s strengths (long-range planning, and in-the-moment decisiveness among them), he had a stubbornness that did not waver.
 Once he had a plan, he stuck to it.
-Later in life, this supported him as he battled with Parkinson’s Disease.
+Later in life, this supported him as he battled g on with Parkinson’s Disease.
 He suffered with the adaptations the illness forced on him, but refused to be stopped.
 In the end this led to his death.
-On this trip, his drive took us into an ocean that would challenge us.
+On this trip, his drive took us into conditions that would test us.